-- 1. Retrain any person or foodservice employee found not following the procedures in this SOP. - 2.
+- 1. Retrain any foodservice employee found not following the procedures in this SOP. - 2.
 Begin the cooking process immediately after preparation is complete for any foods that will be served hot. - 3.
 Rapidly cool ready-to-eat foods or foods that will be cooked at a later time. - 4.
 Immediately return ingredients to the refrigerator if the anticipated preparation completion time is expected to exceed 30 minutes. - 5.
-Discard food held in the temperature danger zone for a total time of more than 4 hours.
-Note: This is an accumulative time in the danger zone (41° F 135 ° F), during receiving, prepping, and holding, until it is served or cooked.
-After 4 hours in the danger zone heating to 165 ° F will not necessarily make the food safe, so the product must be discarded.
-Food service employees will record the temperatures at the beginning of each meal service and every 30 minutes thereafter.
-Record the product name, initial and check ACC if product is in the acceptable range (41° F 135 ° F).
-If product is unacceptable (above 41° F or below 135 ° F), check UN and take immediate corrective action.
-Once corrective action is taken, record the temperature again to ensure that the product is in the acceptable range (41° F 135 ° F).
+Discard food held in the temperature danger zone for more than 4 hours.

-The foodservice manager will verify that foodservice employees are taking the required temperatures and following the proper preparation procedure by visually monitoring foodservice employees during the shift and reviewing, signing, and dating the Production and Time / Temperature Logs daily.
-The foodservice manager will complete the Manager Self-Inspection Checklist periodically.
-The Manager Self-Inspection Checklist and the Production Log and Time/Temperature sheets are to be kept on file for a minimum of 3 years.
+Foodservice employees will record the date, product name, start and end times of production, the two temperature measurements taken, any corrective actions taken, and the amount of food prepared on the Production Log.
+The foodservice manager will verify that foodservice employees are taking the required temperatures and following the proper preparation procedure by visually monitoring foodservice employees during the shift and reviewing, initialing, and dating the Production Log daily.
+Maintain the Production Log as directed by your State agency.
+The foodservice manager will complete the Food Safety Checklist daily.
+The Food Safety Checklist is to be kept on file for a minimum of 1 year.